-Five miles from town and a mile from Campbell Folk School on Old 64, Harry Hearne and Julie Fischer Hearne run Turning Point Clay Studio.
+Five miles from town at 174 Old 64, Harry Hearne and Julie Fischer Hearne run Turning Point Clay Studio.
 Their mugs, bowls, goblets and raku pottery are so beautifully conceived and articulated, they defy description.
 To make sure they’re home, call ahead (615-631-3645).

 A short twenty-minute drive east on US 19 brings you into Andrews, home of the Valleytown Cultural Arts Center, housed in an elegant multi-story structure now on the National Register of Historic Places.
 For event, activity and exhibit information, call 828-360-5071 or visit www.andrewsvalleyarts.com.